Hash Brown Omelet Skillets

 - Cheddar Cheese (mild, sharp, extra sharp – whatever you like)

 You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.

 TIP: This recipe can easily be made in one 10-inch skillet, 6 large muffin cups, or six ramekins.
 I just happen to have these really cute little Lodge cast iron skillets and used them for a fun presentation.
 To make the recipe in muffin cups or ramekins, you’d divide your ingredients evenly between them.

 Start by preheating your oven to 475 degrees.

-Prepare the skillets (or 6 large muffin cups or 6 small ramekins) with a smear of butter and set them aside.
-I put the skillets on a large baking sheet to make handling easier.
+Prepare the individual skillets (or one 10-inch skillet, or 6 large muffin cups, or 6 small ramekins) with a smear of butter and set them aside.

 Divide the mixture evenly between the skillets (or muffin cups or ramekins), pressing firmly into the bottom and up the sides of each skillet or muffin cup.
 Bake for 15 minutes.

 While the hash browns are cooking, prepare the filling.
 In a small non-stick skillet, melt ½ teaspoon of butter over medium heat.
 Add the onion, bell pepper and ham.